Jake Steinfeld: Television and film

-Steinfeld started as a personal trainer with clients including Steven Spielberg and Harrison Ford, whom he trained for Indiana Jones and the Temple of Doom and Indiana Jones and the Last Crusade.
+Steinfeld began as a personal trainer with clients including Steven Spielberg and Harrison Ford, whom he trained for Indiana Jones and the Temple of Doom and Indiana Jones and the Last Crusade.
+Later he starred on a sitcom on the Family Channel called Big Brother Jake.

-Later, he starred on a sitcom on the Family Channel called Big Brother Jake.
-Other television credits include King of the Hill, Movin' Mountains, Dream On, The Tracey Ullman Show, Shaping Up and Simon & Simon.
-In addition, Steinfeld appeared in the fourteenth season of Hell's Kitchen as a guest in episode 12's dinner service.

-Steinfeld made his film debut in the 1979 film Americathon.
-He had the lead role of the killer in the early slasher film Home Sweet Home (1981).
+Other television credits include King of the Hill, Movin' Mountains, Dream On, The Tracey Ullman Show, Shaping Up, and Simon & Simon.
+In addition, he appeared in the fourteenth season of Hell's Kitchen as a guest in episode 12's dinner service.
+He made his film debut in the 1979 film Americathon.
+He acted in the lead role of the killer in the early slasher film Home Sweet Home (1981).
 Other film roles include Cheech and Chong's Next Movie (1980), Into the Night (1985), The Money Pit (1986), and Coming to America (1988).
-He supplied the voice of Git, a lab rat in the Disney animated feature Ratatouille and as the Fish Seller in the 2011 English version of From Up On Poppy Hill.
+He supplied the voice of Git, a lab rat in the Disney animated feature Ratatouille and was the voice of the Fish Seller in the 2011 English version of From Up On Poppy Hill.

-Steinfeld is executive producer of the film The Grizzlies, which won the DGC award for Best Director in Feature Film as well as Audience Awards in Calgary, Minneapolis, and Palm Springs Film Festivals.
+Steinfeld is executive producer of the film The Grizzlies, which won the DGC award for Best Director in Feature Film as well as Audience Awards in the Calgary, Minneapolis, and Palm Springs Film Festivals.

 Writing

 Steinfeld is a New York Times and Wall Street Journal best-selling author.
-He has authored and co-authored books including Body by Jake (1984); Don't Quit; Get Strong!
+He has written and co-authored books including Body by Jake (1984); Don't Quit; Get Strong!
 Body by Jake's Guide to Building Confidence, Muscles and a Great Future for Teenage Guys (2002); I've Seen a Lot of Famous People Naked and They've Got Nothing on You!
 (2005); and Take A Shot!, A Remarkable Story of Perseverance, Friendship, and a Really Crazy Adventure (2012).

 Personal life

-Steinfeld and his wife have four children.
-He is of Jewish descent and is the uncle of actress/singer Hailee Steinfeld.
+Steinfeld is married to Tracy and they have four children.
+He is the uncle of actress/singer Hailee Steinfeld.